 The neuroscience — what is actually happening in your brain

 The female hormonal cycle produces four distinct neurochemical states across 28 days.
 This is not metaphor — it is measurable neuroscience.
-Oestrogen and progesterone directly modulate serotonin, dopamine and GABA — the three neurotransmitters most responsible for mood, motivation, energy and emotional regulation.
+Estrogen and progesterone directly modulate serotonin, dopamine and GABA — the three neurotransmitters most responsible for mood, motivation, energy and emotional regulation.

 Research published in peer-reviewed journals including Neuropsychopharmacology and Frontiers in Neuroendocrinology has consistently demonstrated that the hormonal fluctuations of the menstrual cycle produce significant changes in brain structure, neurotransmitter activity and cognitive function.
 This is not anecdotal.
 It is one of the most well-documented phenomena in reproductive neuroscience — and one of the least communicated to the women experiencing it.